Skip to content

 Young Jim Hawkins discovers a treasure map, joins a ship's crew that includes the duplicitous Long John Silver, and sails to an island of gold and treachery.
 Written initially to entertain a child, Treasure Island became the defining template of the adventure novel: morally complex pirates, shifting loyalties, and the ambiguity of courage and greed in close quarters.

-Cover of Strange Case of Dr Jekyll and Mr Hyde
+Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson — book cover

 Strange Case of Dr Jekyll and Mr Hyde